shama/voxel-virus/README.md

 Spread a virus in [voxel.js](http://voxeljs.com).

-Might make a good fire module as well ;)
+Might make a good base for a fire or water module as well ;)

 # example